hatefrad/apigility-doctrine/README.md

 Apigility & Doctrine ReSTful Application
 ==============================

-A ReST API built in Apigility and Doctrine.
+A REST API built in Apigility and Doctrine.

 ## Quick start